flancian/garden/google 12000.md

 The time has come to ask ourselves: what if [[Moloch]] took Google?

-Under our watch, or what could have been our watch.
+Under our watch, or what could be our watch.